Position: Coordinator, English Language Support Program

 In 2016, Melania presented initial ELSS results and student experiences at The Learner Conference in Vancouver, Canada, and is in the process of delving further into researching cultural and academic experiences of secondary and tertiary international students.
 Melania has also presented at various forums, including the Internationalisation of the Curriculum Showcase in 2015, where she led a panel discussing “International teaching and learning: how to be more inclusive of international students’ learning experiences” and the Federation University Partner Forum in 2017.
 In 2019, she was an invited speaker at the English Australia conference, discussing the challenges and benefits faced by international students studying in regional locations.
 Melania also presented at conferences held by the Association for Academic Language and Learning (AALL) and TasTESOL in 2019.

 Melania looks forward to continuing the important work of supporting the valued, and, at times, vulnerable international student cohort by equipping them with the necessary study skills to excel in their tertiary career.
 As an Early Career Academic she is also committed to building a research profile around the experiences of international students, which will, in turn, inform the further development of ELSS.

-Melania is a current reviewer for The Learner journals and The Journal of International Students, and has previously co-edited the M/C Journal (Abroad, Volume 19, No. 5, 2016).
+Melania is a current Copy Editor for The Journal of International Students, and reviewer for The Learner journals and The Journal of International Students.
+She has previously co-edited the M/C Journal (Abroad, Volume 19, No. 5, 2016).